tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/PayU operations/Refunds-MP.md

 * If your refund request is approved, the amount is refunded to the card holder.
 * If your refund request is declined, the amount is released from the Frozen Balance and returns to the available Balance of your PayU account.
 * Once the refund is approved, this will be reflected in the payer’s credit card when the bank make it effective.
-* To check the status of your refund request, you can consult it by clicking the sale in the Merchant Panel.
+* To check the status of your refund request, you can consult it by clicking the sale in the PayU Module.

 ## Refunds per country
 Take into account the following considerations per country before requesting refunds.